Mother of Hundreds

-Mammillaria compressa DC. is the correct and accepted scientific name for this “species” of cactus.
+Mammillaria compressa DC. is the accepted scientific name for this species of cactus.
 It was named and described as such by Augustin Pyramus de Candolle in Mémoires du Museum d’Histoire Naturelle (Paris) in 1828.

-The photo of Mammillaria compressa f. bernalensis on Llifle (Encyclopedia of Living Forms) looks like my plants… The name wasn’t likely validly published…
+The photo of Mammillaria compressa f. bernalensis on Llifle (Encyclopedia of Living Forms) looks like my plants… That name isn’t valid…

 The genus, Mammillaria Haw., was named and described by Adrian Hardy Haworth in Synopsis Plantarum Succulentarum in 1812.

-Plants of the World Online by Kew lists 164 species in the Mammillaria genus (as of when I wrote this page on 12-20-20).
-It is a member of the plant family Cactaceae with 144 genera.
-Those numbers could change as updates are made.
+As of 12-8-22 when this page was last updated, Plants of the World Online by Kew lists 139 species in the Mammillaria genus (there were 154 the last time I updated).
+It is a member of the plant family Cactaceae with 150 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE LINKS AND GROWING RECOMMENDATIONS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

-I brought this pot of three cactus home from Wal-Mart on 12-15-20.
+I brought this pot of three cacti home from Walmart on 12-15-20.
 They had just got in a shipment of new cactus and succulents from Rocket Farms and they were still wrapped up in the shipping crate.
-The label on the pot just says “CACTUS” which was quite obvious.
+The label on the pot just said “CACTUS” which was quite obvious.
 The plants all measured approximately 1 1/4″ tall x 1 1/2″ wide.

 Since I bought this pot of three cactus unlabeled I had to do some research to find the name so I could accurately write about it.
 I did several things that led to some confusion and interesting conversation… After I took photos, I put them on the CactiGuide Forum for Cactus ID and a few Facebook Groups.
 Then did an online search for “long-tubercled cactus” and looked at Mammillaria photos on Llifle (Encyclopedia of Living Forms).